REANNZ/etcbd-public/Lab.md

 In these exercises, you should develop familiarity with Docker, Docker-compose, and with the three key Eduroam Ancillary Services: admintool, metrics and monitoring.
 You should learn how to customize and deploy these tools with Docker.
 And you should get to a running configuration of these tools.

-Please note: these instructions were meant only to be used as part of the eduroam tutorial at APAN41.
+Please note: these instructions are meant only to be used as part of the eduroam tutorial at APAN46.

 For production deployment of the eduroam tools, please follow the instructions in the main [README.md](README.md) file - these instructions are targeted at